SRTS Projects 2020-2024

 River Road at Hatton: SRTS Crossing Project

 Students living on the east side of River Road experience the 5-lane arterial as a significant barrier to walking and biking to school.
 High travel volume, vehicle speeds, and long distances between marked crossings all present challenges for students walking and biking to Howard Elementary and Kelly Middle School from the east side of River Road.
 This project is utilizing Safe Routes to School Rapid Response funds that were awarded after a fatal crash took the life of a community member crossing at this location in January of 2020.
-Construction is planned for late spring 2023.
+Construction is planned for late summer 2023.

 The River Road at Hatton SRTS crossing project plans to: